EarthDollar/Android/README.md

-Welcome to _Litecoin Wallet_, a standalone Litecoin payment app for your Android device!
+Welcome to _Android Wallet_, a standalone EarthDollar payment app for your Android device.

 This project contains several sub-projects: